Mediolateral Balance 10-22-04 Pete Ramey with 2018 edits

 The trim required to grow out the flares (generally, trim the walls to the level of the sole and bevel/roll the full thickness of the wall) leaves the sole with no wall protruding past it (or commonly, the wall is already flared out level with the sole when you arrive).
 This leaves many practitioners (including me, for many years) to automatically over-trim the well-connected side of the foot in the name of mediolateral balance.
 You may know the well-connected side needs 1/4" of hoof wall standing above the sole, but you trim it off anyway, because you need to balance to the lack of wall height on the flared side of the foot, right?
 This artificially accelerates the growth rate on both sides of the foot, making the flare difficult-to-impossible to grow out.

 To break out of this trap, treat each side of these feet independently.
 This sounds really wrong, I know, but this foot is not loading in a balanced way no matter how you balance it.
 Plus, it turns out that in most horse terrain that the foot can sink into a bit, this does not imbalance the load or movement.
 The horse is balancing on greater surface area of the sole and frog.
 That 1/4" of wall standing longer than the sole just sinks into the dirt, offering little-to-no resistance.
 Think of a snowshoe with a 1/4" thicker frame on one side – it wouldn’t affect your movement through snow.

-Once you succeed in growing well-connected walls on both sides of these asymmetrical feet, start balancing them normally, allowing the same amount of wall to stand longer than the sole on each side.
+Once you succeed in growing well-connected walls on both sides of these asymmetrical feet, start balancing them normally, allowing the same amount of wall, heel and bar to stand longer than the sole on each side.
 This was a temporary measure to break out of a trap.